 The Women's Soccer Club is part of the Women's Midwest Alliance Soccer Club (W-MASC) and NIRSA Region III Women's Club Soccer.
 We travel throughout the Midwest to take on Big Ten universities and other schools.

-Our competitive season begins in the fall with try-outs beginning in late August.
+Our competitive season begins in the fall with try-outs, which will be held for 2017 on September 5-7 from 5-7 p.m. at Gregory Street Fields.
+Need a ride?
+Meet at the Alamo each day at 4:45 p.m. for a carpool to Gregory.
+Be sure to bring plenty of water!
 Our team consists of 23-25 girls and we practice three times a week and games every weekend until the end of October.

 Founded in 2007, the ISU Club Softball team is growing bigger and better each year.
 We are always looking for some great and dedicated softball players.